Nonyinye/LITA_Class-Documentation/README.md

 * Quantity: The number of units purchased for each product in an order.
 * UnitPrice: The price per unit of the product.
 * Total Sales: The total sales value for the order, calculated as Quantity * UnitPrice
+* Revenue: The total sales value for the order, calculated as Quantity * UnitPrice

 ### Data Source
 The main data sources for this analysis is the "Dataset Sales.csv" which is an open-source datasets available for free download from online repositories like Kaggle, FRED, or other similar platforms.